atemelci/RVCalPy/README.md

-# RVCalPy — Easy Way of Radial Velocity Calculation
+# RVCalPy — Easy Way of Radial Velocity Calculations

 RVCalPy is a single-file Python tool, [`rv_analysis.py`](rv_analysis.py), that measures the radial velocity (RV) of a star by comparing an observed spectrum